Timer in Java is a utility class which is used to schedule tasks for both

 works in Java.
 By the way difference between Timer and Thread is also a popular

-Java questions on fr
+Java questions on fresher

 level interviews.